Soccer-Premier League heavyweights avoid each other in FA Cup fifth-round draw | Sports-Games

 City came from behind to beat Fulham 4-1 while Chelsea defeated Plymouth Argyle 2-1 in extra time on Saturday.
 Tottenham Hotspur, who saw off Brighton & Hove Albion 3-1, must travel to Middlesbrough, who beat Manchester United on penalties at Old Trafford.

 In an all-Premier League clash, Southampton host West Ham United who survived a potential upset at the hands of non-league side Kidderminster Harriers with last-gasp goals in normal time and extra time.
-The winners of Sunday's game between Liverpool and Cardiff City will host Norwich City while defending champions Leicester City must first see off Nottingham Forest, with the winners hosting Huddersfield Town.
+Liverpool were rewarded with a home game against Norwich City after overcoming https://www.reuters.com/article/soccer-england-liv-cdf-report/soccer-liverpool-ease-past-cardiff-into-fa-cup-fifth-round-idUKL4N2UH07Y Cardiff City 3-1 on Sunday, while Nottingham Forest set up a clash against Huddersfield Town following a shock win over holders Leicester City.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)